 There are many ways to quantify opinion fragmentation \cite{bramson2016, musco2021, adams2022}.
-We distinguish between situations in which the final opinion clusters (major or minor) are of similar sizes versus situations in which these clusters have a large range of sizes.
-Following Han et al. \cite{han2020}, we calculate Shannon entropy to quantify opinion fragmentation.\footnote{See~\cite{grace2022} for another study that followed \cite{han2020} and calculated Shannon entropy to help quantify opinion fragmentation in a BCM.} At some time $t$, suppose that there are $R$ opinion clusters, which we denote by $K_r(t)$ for $r \in \{1, 2, \ldots, R\}$.
-We refer to the set $\{K_r(t)\}_{r=1}^R$, which is a partition of the set of nodes of a network, as an ``opinion-cluster profile.''
+We distinguish situations in which the final opinion clusters (major or minor) are of similar sizes from situations in which these clusters have a broad range of sizes.
+Following Han et al.~\cite{han2020}, we calculate Shannon entropy to quantify opinion fragmentation.\footnote{See~\cite{grace2022} for another study that followed \cite{han2020} by calculating Shannon entropy to help quantify opinion fragmentation in a BCM.} At some time $t$, suppose that there are $R$ opinion clusters, which we denote by $K_r(t)$ for $r \in \{1, 2, \ldots, R\}$.
+We refer to the set $\{K_r(t)\}_{r = 1}^R$, which is a partition of the set of nodes of a network, as an ``opinion-cluster profile''.
 The fraction of nodes in opinion cluster $K_r(t)$ is $|K_r(t)|/N$, where $N$ is the number of nodes of a network.
 The Shannon entropy $H(t)$ of an opinion-cluster profile is

-We calculate $H(T)$, which is the Shannon entropy of the opinion-cluster profile of final opinion clusters at convergence time.
+We calculate $H(T_f)$, which is the Shannon entropy of the opinion-cluster profile of final opinion clusters at convergence time.
 Computing Shannon entropy allows us to use a scalar value to quantify the distribution of opinion-cluster sizes, with larger entropies indicating greater opinion fragmentation.
 The Shannon entropy is larger when there are more opinion clusters.
 Additionally, for a fixed number $R$ of opinion clusters, the Shannon entropy is larger when the opinion clusters are evenly sized than when the sizes are heterogeneous.
 When comparing two opinion-cluster profiles, we consider both the numbers of major clusters and the Shannon entropies.
-When there are sufficiently few minor clusters, we expect that the number of major clusters follows the same trend as the Shannon entropy.
+When there are sufficiently few minor clusters, we expect the number of major clusters to follow the same trend as the Shannon entropy.